Github-SGCS/Github-SGCS/README.md

 > Click the project title to view the repository.

 ### Technical Projects
-- [PowerShell-Automation]() – PowerShell scripts for security and cloud automation
+- [PowerShell Automation]() – PowerShell scripts for security and cloud automation
-- [KQL-Detections]() – Custom KQL queries for SIEM
+- [KQL Detections]() – Custom KQL queries for SIEM
 - [Python Projects]() – A showcase of python projects that i have completed.
-- [SIEM-Project]() – Built and configured a Microsoft Sentinel SIEM
+- [SIEM Project]() – Built and configured a Microsoft Sentinel SIEM
-- [Hybrid-Infrastructure-Design]() – Diagrams and deployment notes for hybrid cloud architecture
+- [Hybrid Infrastructure Design]() – Diagrams and deployment notes for hybrid cloud architecture

 ### Governance & Frameworks
-- [Risk-Management-Framework]() – Risk frameworks, appetite statements, and documentation
+- [Risk Management Framework]() – Risk frameworks, appetite statements, and documentation
-- [Vulnerability-Management]() – SOPs and reporting workflows
+- [Vulnerability Management]() – SOPs and reporting workflows
-- [Cybersecurity-Policies]() – Policies, incident response, and compliance documentation
+- Policies]() – Policies, incident response, and compliance documentation
-- [Cybersecurity-Training]() – Awareness training modules and presentations
+- [Cybersecurity Training]() – Awareness training modules and presentations
-- [Malware-Handling-Guide]() – Malware handling and analysis guide
+- [Malware Handling Guide]() – Malware handling and analysis guide

 ### Incident Response & Testing
-- [External-PenTest-Documentation]() – Sample penetration test report and remediation plan
+- [External PenTest Documentation]() – Sample penetration test report and remediation plan

 ### 🌐 Online Portfolio
 - More work and project examples are also on my [website](https://sgcs.uk)